-To help you gain additional knowledge about autism spectrum disorder, we’ve compiled a list of local, regional and national organizations.
-Upcoming conferences the League School plans to attend also are included.
-Click here for a chronological list of the conferences.
+To help you gain additional knowledge about autism spectrum disorder, we’ve compiled a list of local, regional and national organizations that can provide support.

 Local and Regional Organizations

 The Asperger’s Association of New England (AANE) is made up of individuals with Asperger’s Syndrome (AS), their families, friends and professionals.
 It is dedicated to improving the quality of life for people with AS and related conditions.
 AANE is overseen by a board of directors.
 The executive director is Dania Jekel.
 Its mission is to foster awareness, respect, acceptance and support for these individuals and their families.